-Remove file This removes the selected file(s) from the list.
+Option Description Remove file This removes the selected file(s) from the list.
 Add folder This lets you choose a folder, so that all files in that folder are added for the import. ₩.
 This moves the selected file or folder lower in the list (if you have more than one to import).

-This moves the selected file or folder higher in the list (if you have more than one to import).
+Option Description This moves the selected file or folder higher in the list (if you have more than one to import).
 The file at the top is used for the name of the Flare TOC that is created as a result of the import.
-Also, the order determines how the imported files are arranged in the TOC as topics.
+Also, the order determines how the imported files are arranged in the TOC as topics. Ö This opens the file that is selected in the list.